ipp-ementa/iped-documentation/documentation/rest_api/schools.md

 ## Available schools

-Retrieves available schools in an array.
+Retrieves available schools as an array.

 URI: `/schools`